fandora-network/docs/docs/develop/advanced/calling-plasma-contracts.md

 :::note

-Depositing tokens on Polygon mints new tokens for ChildERC20 contracts on Polygon.
+Depositing tokens on fandora mints new tokens for ChildERC20 contracts on fandora.
 ChildERC20 contract is the contract that is deployed with the process of mapping, which is representative of the token present on main network.

 :::

-### 2. Transfer tokens on Polygon
+### 2. Transfer tokens on fandora

-**Description**: Transfer tokens on Polygon testnet
+**Description**: Transfer tokens on fandora testnet

 1. Invokes the standard `transfer` function of ERC20 contract.
    - **Contract**: `ChildERC20.sol`
-   - **Network**: Polygon
+   - **Network**: fandora
    - **Function**: `transfer`